dwarvesf/playground/Engineering/Mobile/Swift 5.4 @resultBuilder.md

 }
 ```

-Let extend our UIKit to write an UI in DSL style.
-In the last article we using Builder Pattern to archived UILabel().text("ABC").textColor(.red), let's add a container View to make it even better.
-UIKit have Stack View, Stack view hepling us to arrange subviews by horizontaly or vertially.
+Let's extend UIKit to write an app in a DSL style.
+In the [[UIKit Builder pattern|previous tutorial]], we used Builder Pattern to create `UILabel("ABC", red)`.
+Let's add a container View to make it even better.
+UIKit has Stack Views, which help us arrange subviews horizontally or vertically.

-Let make it
+Let's make it from:

-From:

 ```Swift
 let label = UILabel().text("ABC").backgroundColor(.red)